This is the REGEX: [^\/]+$ you would like to use to extract the last part of a URL also known as the handle

 This is how it works:

-2. The caret (^) at the start of the character class negates it
+(^)at the start of the character class negates it - The

-4. +: This is a quantifier that means "one or more"
++: This is a quantifier that means "one or more" - so